-Dr Feyisa Demie is an honorary fellow at Durham University School of Education and also head of research and adviser for school self-evaluation at Lambeth local authority.
-He has worked extensively with local authorities, government departments, schools and school governors for over 25 years in the use of data and research to raise achievement.
-As an education adviser he works with schools covering all phases of assessment, from foundation stage, key stages 1 and 2 to GCSE.
-He also runs school-focussed training programmes and the annual national school improvement conference at UCL Institute of Education to support school self-evaluation for headteachers, teachers, governors and policymakers.
+Feyisa Demie is an honorary professor at Durham University School of Education and is the head of research and adviser for school self-evaluation at Lambeth local education authority.
+He has worked extensively with local authorities, government departments, schools and school governors for over 27 years in the use of data and research to raise achievement.
+As an education adviser he works with schools covering all phases of assessment, from foundation stage, KS1, KS2 to GCSE.
+He also runs school-focused training programmes and annual national school improvement conferences at the UCL Institute of Education to support school self-evaluation for headteachers, teachers, governors and policymakers.

-With longstanding research interests on what works in raising achievement in schools and equity issues in education, he has written a number of research reports, books and articles on school improvement, ethnicity, English as an additional language and disadvantaged students.
+With longstanding research interests on what works in raising achievement in schools and equity issues in education, he has written a number of books, research reports and peer-reviewed articles on school improvement, ethnicity, English as an additional language and disadvantaged students.